Quality wines and ancient traditions in Catalonia’s Priorat

 Ask anybody to name a Spanish wine region and they will most likely mention La Rioja.
 But over the last few decades, oenophiles and those in-the-know have also been talking about the Catalan region of Priorat.

-Best-known are the area’s full-bodied, intense reds – Garnacha and Cariñena, whose highly concentrated, mineral character gives them a ripe and warm fruitiness, with powerful cherry, tar and liquorice notes.
+Best-known are the area’s full-bodied, intense reds – Garnacha and Cariñena, whose intensely concentrated, mineral character gives them a ripe and warm fruitiness, with powerful cherry, tar and liquorice notes.

 But although the Priorat wines’ reputation may have only started shining internationally in recent years, wine is nothing new to the area.
 This dramatic, mountainous region, about two hours’ drive south-west of Barcelona in the province of Tarragona, has been home to wine-making since the 12th century, when Carthusian monks first settled and planted vines on the surrounding hillsides at the Priorato dei Scala Dei monastery.